 • you or your spouse or common-law partner acquired a qualifying home; and

-• you did not live in another home owned by you or your spouse or common-law partner in the year of acquisition or in any of the four preceding years (first-time home buyer).
+• you did not live in another home owned by you or your spouse or common-law partner in the year of acquisition or any of the four preceding years (first-time home buyer).

 Do I have to pay Land Transfer Tax?

 To claim a refund, you must be at least 18 years of age, you cannot have owned a home or an interest in a home anywhere in the world, and your spouse cannot have owned a home or interest in a home, anywhere in the world while he or she was your spouse.
 Previous ownership in a home means you do not qualify for the land transfer tax first-time homebuyer’s refund.
-The method of acquiring the home (e.g., purchase, gift or through an inheritance) is not relevant.
+The method of acquiring the home (e.g., purchase, gift or through inheritance) is not relevant.